exclusiveabhi/tick-task/README.md

    ```

 3. **Set Up Environment Variables:**
-   Create a `.env` file in the backend root directory with the following keys:
+   Create a `.env` file in the backend root directory as `.env.example` with the following keys:
    ```env
    MONGO_URI=<your-mongodb-connection-string>
    EMAIL_API_KEY=<your-email-api-key>